-This feature controls which graphics device will be used as the primary display.
-The options are Auto, IGFX, PEG, PCI, and SG.
+Use this feature to select the graphics device to be used as the primary display.
+Select from IGFX/PEG/PCI or select SG for switchable GFX.
+The options are Auto, IGFX, PEG, PCIE, PCI, and SG.

 SG Delay After Power Enable